History of The New Guinea Singing Dog in North America

 First brought to the attention of the scientific community in the early 1950’s, the New Guinea Singing Dog (NGSD) was initially described as a distinct species.
 It was named Canis hallstromi after Sir Edward Hallstrom.
 Hallstrom brought the first pair out of the Southern Highlands District of Papua New Guinea and to the Taronga Zoo in Sydney, Australia in 1956.

 Also in 1987, Sheryl Langan imported to Canada a male, Darkie.
-The Taronga Zoo indicated that Darkie was descended from a “wild-caught” female and a Taronga zoo bred male in the breeding colony at the Baiyer River Sanctuary in Mt.
+The Taronga Zoo indicated that Darkie was descended from a PNG female and a Taronga zoo bred male in the breeding colony at the Baiyer River Sanctuary in Mt.
 Hagen, Papua New Guinea.
 Ms. Langan also imported several Taronga females, all of whom reportedly failed to reproduce.
 In 1994, 14-year-old Darkie was transferred to Dr. I. Lehr Brisbin, Jr., at the Savannah River Ecology Laboratory, University of Georgia.
 Even at that advanced age, Darkie was successfully bred to Scratchley, a Dinkum/Olga daughter at Dr. Brisbin’s Swamp Fox Sanctuary.
-This cross resulted in as much genetic variation as possible for the future of these unique dingoes [see the NGSDCS breeding plan].
-The entire captive NGSD population, estimated in 2016 to be less than 300 animals, has thus descended from only eight wild-caught founders.
+This cross resulted in as much genetic variation as possible for the future of these unique dogs.
+The entire North American NGSD population, estimated in 202 to be less than 500 animals, has thus descended from only eight founders.